Saritasa/php-laravel-healthcheck/README.md

 ## Available checkers
 #### Saritasa\LaravelHealthCheck\Checkers\DatabaseHealthChecker
-Checks, if default connection to DB, configured in Laravel is available - tries to establish connection with server.
+Checks, if default connection to DB, configured in Laravel is available - tries to establish connection to server.

 #### Saritasa\LaravelHealthCheck\Checkers\RedisHealthChecker
-Checks, if redis connection is available - tries to establish connection with server.
+Checks, if redis connection is available - tries to establish connection to server.

 #### Saritasa\LaravelHealthCheck\Checkers\S3HealthChecker
 Checks, if application can read from default S3 bucket - tries to get enumerate entries in S3 bucket.